-Minimum social standards across the entire product range
+Minimum social standards for the whole range

 GRASP guarantees good social practice

 In 2005, with GlobalG.A.P., the world's largest standards organization in the agricultural sector, and the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ), we initiated the GRASP project (GlobalG.A.P.
 Risk Assessment on Social Practice).
 Our common goal was to firmly establish social criteria in agricultural practices in so-called risk countries.
 GRASP dictates 11 clear control points.
 These are four examples of this: